jlevy/og-equity-compensation/README.md

   You know what this is now.
 - Bonus: Additional cash you’ll get on a regular basis, if the company has a plan for this.
 - [Signing bonus](https://www.investopedia.com/terms/s/signing-bonus.asp): Cash you get just for signing.
-Note signing bonuses usually have some strings attached—for example you will have to pay it back if you leave the company within 12 or 24 months.
+(Signing bonuses usually have some contingencies—for example, you could have to pay it back if you leave the company within 12 or 24 months.)

 While the details may not be included in your offer letter, to get full information on your [total rewards](https://www.worldatwork.org/total-rewards-model/) you’ll also want to
 discuss:

-- [Benefits](https://en.wikipedia.org/wiki/Employee_benefits): Job perks in addition to compensation, including health insurance and retirement savings and snacks.
+- [Benefits](https://en.wikipedia.org/wiki/Employee_benefits) like health insurance, retirement
+  savings, and snacks.
 - All other aspects of the job that might matter to you, like time off, ability to work from home, flexible hours, training and education, and so on.

-Some general notes on these components (credits to [Cristina Cordova](https://twitter.com/cjc/status/984094472190349312) for some of these):
+A few general notes on these components (credits to [Cristina Cordova](https://twitter.com/cjc/status/984094472190349312) for some of these):

 - Early stage startups will focus on salary and equity and (if they are funded) benefits.